There are so many reasons to visit Charleston, and here’s yet another one: the lowest gas prices in the country.

 There will also be an Italian market complete with wine and beer, gelato, cheese, bread and chocolate.

 Kids’ activities include Field Day Games, giant inflatables, Bubble Zone and steampunk interactive station.

 It’ll take place near the lake in the beautiful Hampton Park downtown, north of the Crosstown and near the Citadel.
 If you’re using a GPS, it’s 30 Mary Murray Boulevard in Charleston.
-It’s also a convenient drive from all our luxury beach house rentals SC.

 You’re encouraged to bring chairs or blankets, and leashed dogs are welcome.
 There will be a designated section for coolers.